 - Stomach pain.

 If you suspect that your pooch has pancreatitis, contact your vet right away.
-Immediate attention and treatments are crucial as acute pancreatitis can be lethal and can even cause death in severe cases.
+Immediate attention and treatments are crucial as acute pancreatitis can be lethal and fatal.

 Your vet may prescribe IV fluids, anti-inflammatory medications, and painkillers so your pup can recover.